 The Persuasions are equally familiar with the small screen.
 Their documentary, "Spread the Word" was shown on PBS, as was Spike Lee's "Do It A Cappella,” which featured the group singing Kurt Weill’s “Oh Heavenly Salvation.”
 The group has made musical guest appearances on television shows that seem to cover the entire day: Good Morning America, the Today Show, The Tonight Show, and Late Night with Conan O' Brien.
 Weekends were covered with appearances on Saturday Night Live!

-The Persuasions continue today with original members Jimmy Hayes, “Sweet Joe” Russell, with a supporting cast including Raymond Sanders and B.J.
-Jones, who joined in the early ‘90’s, longtime Jimmy Hayes friend Gil Torres, and Dave Revels, who sang with the group on its Beatles album and arranged and co-produced The Persuasions’ tribute to U-2.
-Jayotis Washington is on extended leave, and Jerry Lawson is pursuing a solo career in Phoenix, Arizona.
+The Persuasions continue today with original members Jimmy Hayes and Jayotis Washington, along with Raymond Sanders who joined in the early ‘90’s, Dave Revels, who sang with the group on its Beatles album and later arranged and co-produced The Persuasions’ tribute to U-2 in 2005 and again in 2010 when he arranged and produced their Bob Dylan tribute entitled, "Knockin' On Bob's Door."

 The Persuasions started out as a bunch of kids hanging around singing a cappella.
 They have gone on to become the undisputed grand old men of the genre.